Basic Types

 string

 String literals are denoted in Aura by enclosing a string of text in double quotes.
-Single quotes are reserved for the char data type.
+Single quotes are reserved for the char

 char

 Char literals are denoted in Aura by enclosing a single character in single quotes.
-Although a single character enclosed in double quotes is valid Aura, that would create a new string data type, not a char.
+Although a single character enclosed in double quotes is valid Aura, that would create a new string

 bool

-Aura supports the boolean values true and false
+Aura supports the boolean values true

 nil

-Aura supports the nil data type, which indicates the absence of a value.
-Data types that do not define a default value are implicitly understood to have a default value of nil.
-Therefore, initializing a new variable with a non-defaultable type without an initial value will implicitly assign the value of nil to the new variable.
+data type, which indicates the absence of a value.
+Data types that do not define a default value are implicitly understood to have a default value of nil

 any

 The parent type of all other types.
-When a parameter is defined with a type of any, any type can be passed in as an argument.
+When a parameter is defined with a type of any